cgwire/kitsu/docs/getting-started-artist/README.md

 hours buttons (4).

-If you miss your declaration one day, you can click on the today date (2) Go back in time and select the day you missed.
+If you miss your declaration one day, you can click on the today date (2) You can go back in time and select the day you missed.
 If you didn't work, you could tag the day as a **Day Off** (5).

 ![Timesheets change the date](../img/getting-started/timesheet_change_date.png)